Long Walk of the Navajo: Navajo–Army conflicts

 On August 9, 1861, Lt.
 Col. Manuel Antonio Chaves of the New Mexico Volunteer Militia took command of a garrison of three companies numbering 8 officers and 206 men at Fort Fauntleroy.
 Chaves was later accused of holding back supplies intended for the 1,000 or more Navajos who had remained close to the fort and was maintaining only lax discipline.
 Horse races began on September 10 and continued into the late afternoon of September 13.
 Col. Chaves permitted Post Sutler A. W. Kavanaugh to supply liquor to the Navajos.
-In September 22, a horse race took place between Manuelito and a Lieutenant Ortiz, which ended with Ortiz's victory, with the Navajo leader having difficulties to control his horse.
-Afterwards, it was revealed that Manuelito's bridle reins were broke, likely slashed with a knife.
+In September 22, a horse race took place between Manuelito and a Lieutenant Ortiz, which ended with Ortiz's victory, with the Navajo leader having difficulties controlling his horse.
+Afterwards, it was revealed that Manuelito's bridle reins were cut, likely slashed with a knife.
 When the Navajos demanded a rematch, the soldiers refused, claimed the blankets and jewels of great value the Navajos put up as bet and closed the fort's gates.
 When a Navajo tried to get inside, he was shot by a sentinel.
-Following escalating skirmish, the garrison unleashed a massacre, leaving 15 Navajos, mostly women and children dead and many more wounded or captured.
+Following escalating skirmish, the garrison unleashed a massacre, leaving 15 Navajos, mostly women and children, dead, and many more wounded or captured.
 On hearing this, General Canby demanded a report from Chaves, who did not comply.
 Canby sent Captain Andrew W. Evans to the fort, named Fort Lyon on September 25, who took command.
-Manuel Chaves, suspended from command, was confined to Albuquerque pending court-martial.
-(The charges were dismissed after two months.)
+Manuel Chaves, suspended from command, was confined to Albuquerque pending court-martial (the charges were dismissed after two months.)
 In February 1861, Chaves took the field with 400 militia and ransacked Navajo land, without federal authority.